Categorical symmetries of T-duality: Introduction

-Bunke-Rumpf-Schick also describe \cite[Prop.
-2.18]{bunke2006a} an interesting action by homotopy equivalences of the isometry group $\mathrm{O}(n,n,\Z)$ of the indefinite inner product $I=J+J^{tr}$ on their classifying space $B_n$, and hence an action of $\mathrm{O}(n,n,\Z)$ on equivalence classes of topological T-duality correspondences.
-They further describe another operation that depends on an anti-symmetric matrix $B\in \mathfrak{so}(n,\Z)$ \cite[Thm.
+Bunke-Rumpf-Schick also described another operation on T-duality correspondences that depends on an anti-symmetric matrix $B\in \mathfrak{so}(n,\Z)$ \cite[Thm.
 2.24]{bunke2006a}.
 This operation fixes the left leg of a topological T-duality correspondence (up to isomorphism) and permutes all possible right legs that can be topologically T-dual to the fixed left leg.
-In \cite[§4.1]{Nikolause} Nikolaus and I improved this operation to a coherent action of the additive group $\mathfrak{so}(n,\Z)$ on the Lie 2-group $\TD[n]$ by Lie 2-group homomorphisms.
+In \cite[§4.1]{Nikolause} Nikolaus and I improved this operation to a homotopy-coherent action of the additive group $\mathfrak{so}(n,\Z)$ on the Lie 2-group $\TD[n]$ by Lie 2-group homomorphisms.
 We used this to establish a higher geometric approach to \quot{missing/non-geometric T-duals}, alternative to their famous treatment via non-commutative geometry by Mathai-Rosenberg \cite{Mathai2005a,Mathai2006a}.

-Above, by \quot{coherent action} of a group $G$ on the Lie 2-group $\TD[n]$ we mean that attached to each group element $g\in G$ is a Lie 2-group homomorphism $F_g: \TD[n] \to \TD[n]$, attached to each pair $g_1,g_2\in G$ is a 2-isomorphism $F_{g_2} \circ F_{g_1} \cong F_{g_2g_1}$, and that these 2-isomorphisms satisfy a coherence condition for any triple of group elements.
-Equivalently, a coherent action can be described as a 2-group homomorphism $F:G_{dis} \to \AUT(\TD[n])$ to the automorphism 2-group of $\TD[n]$.
-We remark that any such 2-group homomorphism induces, on the level of isomorphism classes, an ordinary group homomorphism $\pi_0 F:G \to \pi_0\AUT(\TD[n])$, which, under geometric realization, gives precisely an action of $G$ on $B_n$ by homotopy equivalences.
+Above, by \quot{homotopy-coherent action} of a group $G$ on the Lie 2-group $\TD[n]$ we mean that attached to each group element $g\in G$ is a Lie 2-group homomorphism $F_g: \TD[n] \to \TD[n]$, attached to each pair $g_1,g_2\in G$ is a 2-isomorphism $F_{g_2} \circ F_{g_1} \cong F_{g_2g_1}$, and that these 2-isomorphisms satisfy a coherence condition for any triple of group elements.
+Equivalently, a homotopy-coherent action can be described as a 2-group homomorphism $F:G_{dis} \to \AUT(\TD[n])$ to the automorphism 2-group of $\TD[n]$.
+We remark that any such 2-group homomorphism induces, on the level of isomorphism classes, an ordinary group homomorphism $\pi_0 F:G \to \pi_0\AUT(\TD[n])$, which, under geometric realization, gives precisely an action of $G$ on the classifying space $B_n$ by homotopy equivalences.
+Let us also clarify at this point that we always consider the most general form of automorphisms of Lie 2-groups, which are -- depending on the context -- known as weak equivalences, butterflies, Hilsum-Skandalis maps, or anafunctors.